 After Microsoft realized it was breached via the SUNBURST attack, it then discovered its own security products were used to ”further the attack on others.”
 This means that the potential set of victims is not just the 18,000 organizations who downloaded the compromised updates, but also all those 18,000 organizations’ customers, and the clients of those second-hand customers, and so on.

 The NSA’s statements about the attack imply that it also involved a breach in the security of token-based authentications in the Orion system.
 The NSA warned as well of a scenario where the attackers gained administrative rights that were used to add malicious certificate trust to cloud tenants.

-There are very few tech alerts or newsletters that are not leading with stories of this attack that are ladened with additional thinking, areas of impact, and many theories.
+There are very few tech alerts or newsletters that are not leading with stories of this attack with additional thinking, areas of impact, and many theories.
 SolarWinds is being held accountable for the attack, facing a class-action lawsuit from a Texas-based shareholder who claims executives violated federal securities laws over the breach.
 The lawsuit makes preventing attacks more relevant than ever for businesses looking to avert the high financial cost of a cybersecurity breach.

 Let’s begin with the bad news: it is almost impossible to totally prevent nation-sponsored attacks; cyber-attacks are getting more frequent, and the COVID-19 epidemic has seen a 400% spike in such attacks since March 2020.

 One of the important things that organizations can do, however, is secure their systems by avoiding single points of failure throughout their critical infrastructure – particularly when it comes to signing code.

 If there is one positive outcome to the SolarWinds attack, it is that there is now a spotlight on the need to protect the cryptographic keys used for code signing – both from theft and from misuse.